 Also (you guessed it) the cost model is pluggable, as are the table and query operator statistics it is based upon.
 But that can be a subject for later.

 The JDBC adapter maps a schema in a JDBC data source as a Calcite schema.

 For example, this schema reads from a MySQL “foodmart” database:

 (The FoodMart database will be familiar to those of you who have used the Mondrian OLAP engine, because it is Mondrian’s main test data set.
 To load the data set, follow Mondrian’s installation instructions.)

-Current limitations: The JDBC adapter currently only pushes down table scan operations; all other processing (filtering, joins, aggregations and so forth) occurs within Calcite.
-Our goal is to push down as much processing as possible to the source system, translating syntax, data types and built-in functions as we go.
+The JDBC adapter will push down as much processing as possible to the source system, translating syntax, data types and built-in functions as we go.
 If a Calcite query is based on tables from a single JDBC database, in principle the whole query should go to that database.
 If tables are from multiple JDBC sources, or a mixture of JDBC and non-JDBC, Calcite will use the most efficient distributed query approach that it can.